25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Technology and cellphone signals are not linked to coronavirus, despite what you may have heard.
 "Viruses cannot travel on radio waves/mobile networks," WHO states.
 "COVID-19 is spreading in many countries that do not have 5G mobile networks."

-That said, it is wise to clean your phone itself, which could be harboring germs.
+That said, it's never a bad idea to clean your phone, which could be harboring germs.

 Myth: Rinsing your nose with saline will prevent COVID-19.